DataBooth/duckdb-utils/docs/cli.rst

 Applying conversions while inserting data
 =========================================

 The ``--convert`` option can be used to apply a Python conversion function to imported data before it is inserted into the database.
-It works in a similar way to :ref:`sqlite-utils convert <cli_convert>`.
+It works in a similar way to :ref:`duckdb-utils convert <cli_convert>`.

 Your Python function will be passed a dictionary called ``row`` for each item that is being imported.
 You can modify that dictionary and return it - or return a fresh dictionary - to change the data that will be inserted.

-Given a JSON file called ``dogs.json`` containing this:
+Given a JSON file called ``cats.json`` containing this:

 .. code-block:: json

     [
-        {"id": 1, "name": "Cleo"},
+        {"id": 1, "name": "Emme"},
         {"id": 2, "name": "Pancakes"}
     ]